Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 Example template code can be found here:

-- Markers for individual dictionaries:
+- Helpers for individual dictionaries:
     [here](https://gist.github.com/Rudo2204/55f418885c2447ccbdc95b0511e20336)
     - This has certain extended capabilities over my template code, such as removing the first line.